dexie-bot/viem/site/pages/docs/ens/actions/getEnsText.md

 `string | null`

-The text record for ENS name.
+The text record for the ENS name.

 Returns `null` if name does not have text assigned.